Open post

 Brant geese at Izembek Lagoon.

 Alison, Christina, Evan and Catherine counting a large flock of brant.
-Most birds where too far to count but with use of a zodiac we were able to access more out-of-the-way areas of the lagoon.
+Most birds were too far away from shore to count but with use of a zodiac we were able to access more out-of-the-way areas of the lagoon.

 Zostera marina (eelgrass), one of many worldwide species of seagrasses.
 Brant forage almost exclusively on eelgrass leaves during their autumn in Izembek Lagoon.
 The seeds are an important food for dabbling ducks.